rgeminas/gp--/README.md

 Installation and usage
 ----------------------
-To compile gp--, you must have cmake and bison installed and a C99-compatible compiler (MSVC, notably, doesn't provide C99 support, but we intend to support it regardless by compiling gp-- with C++ under MSVC.
-Currently we do NOT support MSVC).
+To compile gp--, you must have cmake and bison installed and a C99-compatible compiler (MSVC, notably, doesn't provide C99 support, but we intend to support it regardless by compiling gp-- with C++ under MSVC).

 Usage: $./gp-- source_file.pa